SumoLogic/sumologic-documentation/docs/send-data/kubernetes/troubleshoot-collection.md

 3. To revert changes, please perform first step as it is, and after configuration has been propagated to all pods, you can remove all configuration added in this section from the `user-values.yaml`.

 :::note
-It's important to perform first step exactly as it is, especially waiting for all logs collector pods to apply new configuration.
-We want to avoid situation in which logs collector pods are picking up debugging logs and sending them to Sumo Logic, as it may increase your costs.
+It's important to perform the first step exactly as it is, especially waiting for all logs collector pods to apply the new configuration.
+We want to avoid a situation in which logs collector pods are picking up debugging logs and sending them to Sumo Logic, as it may increase your costs.
 :::

 ### See metrics being send to Sumo Logic

-You can use Sumo Logic Mock, to see what data has been send to Sumo Logic.
+You can use Sumo Logic Mock to see what data has been send to Sumo Logic.
 In order to do that, add the following to your `user-values.yaml`:

 ```yaml
 debug: